 The Lesser-Known Congo Peafowl and Their Unique Mating Rituals:

-The Congo peafowl, a species found in the Democratic Republic of Congo, is considered vulnerable with a decreasing population.
+The Congo peafowl, a species found in the Democratic Republic of Congo, is considered vulnerable and has a decreasing population.

 Male Congo peafowls have a stunning plumage of deep blue with green and violet hues, while females have a predominantly brown and green color with black abdomens.